 Returns the duration representation of 1 second, or the seconds from a given timestamp.
-Optionally, you can add a timezone different than your current one.
+Optionally, you can check it in a time zone different than yours.

 How does it work in the search window?

 Select Create column in the search window toolbar, then select the Second operation.

 This operation can be applied with no arguments.
 In this case, you will get the duration representation of 1 second (duration data type, 1s).

 If you add the Timestamp argument, you will get the seconds considering your current timezone.
 Optionally, you can specify a different time zone adding the Time zone argument to see the seconds in the specified time zone.

 You can either select a column with that data type or introduce it manually.